capacitor-community/safe-area/README.md

 > [!NOTE]
 >
-> <sup>1</sup> As with all web applications, you still need to enable the use the variables, by telling the browser to
+> <sup>1</sup> As with all web applications, you still need to tell the browser to use the whole available space on the
-> use the whole available space on the screen by adding a new viewport meta value:
+> screen by adding a new viewport meta value:
 >
 > ```html
 > <meta name="viewport" content="viewport-fit=cover" />